ibm-cloud-docs/openpages/event-notifications-events.md

 <!-- The title of your H1 should be Enabling event notifications for _service-name_, where _service-name_ is the non-trademarked short version conref. -->

 As an administrator of {{site.data.keyword.openpages_short}}, you might want to send notifications of events in {{site.data.keyword.openpages_short}} to other users, or human destinations, by using email, SMS, or other supported delivery channels.
-Additionally, you might want to send these notifications of events to other applications to build logic by using event-driven programming using webhooks, for example.
+Additionally, you might want to send these notifications of events to other applications to build logic by using event-driven programming that uses webhooks, for example.
 This is made possible by the integration between {{site.data.keyword.openpages_short}} and {{site.data.keyword.en_full}}.
 {: shortdesc}

 To send information to {{site.data.keyword.en_short}}, you must connect your {{site.data.keyword.openpages_short}} instance to {{site.data.keyword.en_short}}.
 For more information about working with {{site.data.keyword.en_short}}, see [Getting started with {{site.data.keyword.en_short}}](/docs/event-notifications?topic=event-notifications-getting-started).